IS-Project24/Backend/README.md

 # IS Project Backend

 Welcome to the IS Project Backend repository!
-This repository serves as the backend component for the IS (Intelligent Systems) Project, focusing on EV (Electric Vehicle) monitoring and fault detection, as well as user management functionalities.
+This repository serves as the backend component for the IS (Information Systems) Project, focusing on EV (Electric Vehicle) monitoring and fault detection, as well as user management functionalities.

 ## Objective